Post-study work visas

 If you are applying in 2021 and you do not meet the study in the UK requirement (relevant period) because you have been learning outside the UK due to Coronavirus, you may still be eligible to apply.
 Your deadline for entering or returning to the UK after blended learning depends on when your course started and how long it was.

-If you began a course of 12 months or less, for example a one-year Masters course, in 2021 by blended and connected study and have not previously entered the UK to study that course you will be able to make a GIR application if you make a successful Student Route visa application and arrive in the UK before your visa ends or by 27 September 2021, whichever is sooner.
+If you began a course of 12 months or less, in 2021 by blended and connected study and have not previously entered the UK to study that course your deadline for coming to the UK under the Student Route has now passed.
+It was either 27 September 2021 or the end date of your visa if your visa ended before 27 September 2021.

 If you began a course of 12 months or less in 2020 or 2021 and have already travelled to the UK on your current student visa you will be able to make a GIR application as long as you are in the UK before the end date of your visa